thingucas/kata/docs/TimeString.md

 ## Rules

-Implement `timestring.SumOfTimes` which takes a list of strings (minutes and seconds) and returns the sum of the times (hours, minutes, and seconds) as a single string.
+Implement the `SumOfTimes` method which takes a list of strings (minutes and seconds) and returns the sum of the times (hours, minutes, and seconds) as a single string.

 Example: